 The AMF may include Handover Restriction List in N2 message that delivers UE Configuration Update command to the UE if the service area restriction for the UE is updated.

-1. The AMF sends UE Configuration Update command containing one or more UE parameters (5G-GUTI, TAI List, Allowed NSSAI, Mapping Of Allowed NSSAI, Configured NSSAI for the Serving PLMN, Mapping Of Configured NSSAI, NITZ, Mobility Restrictions, LADN Information, MICO, Configuration Update Indication) to UE.
+1. The AMF sends UE Configuration Update command containing one or more UE parameters (5G-GUTI, TAI List, Allowed NSSAI and the associated Access Type, Mapping Of Allowed NSSAI and the associated Access Type, Configured NSSAI for the Serving PLMN, Mapping Of Configured NSSAI, NITZ, Mobility Restrictions, LADN Information, MICO, Configuration Update Indication) to UE.

-The AMF includes one or more of 5G-GUTI, TAI List, Allowed NSSAI, Mapping Of Allowed NSSAI, Configured NSSAI for the Serving PLMN, Mapping Of Configured NSSAI, NITZ (Network Identity and Time Zone), Mobility Restrictions parameters or LADN Information if the AMF wants to update these NAS parameters without triggering a UE Registration procedure.
+The AMF includes one or more of 5G-GUTI, TAI List, Allowed NSSAI and the associated Access Type, Mapping Of Allowed NSSAI and the associated Access Type, Configured NSSAI for the Serving PLMN, Mapping Of Configured NSSAI, NITZ (Network Identity and Time Zone), Mobility Restrictions parameters or LADN Information if the AMF wants to update these NAS parameters without triggering a UE Registration procedure.